wazo-platform/wazo-platform.org/content/uc-doc/administration/cli_tools/index.md

 ## wazo-upgrade

 `wazo-upgrade` is used to upgrade Wazo to a later version.
-Beginning with Wazo 17.17, `wazo-upgrade` will not upgrade to a later Debian version.
+Beginning with Wazo 17.17, `wazo-upgrade` will not upgrade to a later major Debian version.
 For this, you have to use `wazo-dist-upgrade`.

 # Service-specific tools